rsethur/saferollout/README.md

 ## User story
 *"As an ML engineer, I want to use __devops pipelines__ to __safely rollout new version of a model__ in production __with validation gates__ inorder to __maintain production SLA__ and efficiently manage the rollout process"*

 This repo shows how you can automate the rollout of a new version of a model into production without distruption.
+It also shows how you can do __auto safe rollout__ by automatically validating if metrics are within threshiold in the release/validation gates.

 ## Semantics of safe rollout